Refactorings by Stakeholder Concerns

 Modifiability

-The less protocol-dependent functionality is used, the fewer misunderstandings between communicating parties can occur, and the fewer changes are required when a protocol is replaced by another.
+Less protocol-specific functionality means fewer changes are required when one protocol is replaced by another.

 API providers want the freedom to change the API implementation without revealing such changes to clients.
 Such information hiding [@Parnas:1972] is crucial for the independent evolvability of API providers and clients.